Demonstration, Exhibition and Unofficial Sports at the Olympics

 It is fascinating the large number and variety of sports that have at one time been part of the Olympic Games, either as official or unofficial demonstration (exhibition) sports.

-Up until recently, most Olympic Games have had a variety of demonstration sports held as part of the Games, held at the same time as official sports but not eligible for medals.
-Atthe first few Games, there were many sporting contests held at the same time, but not all have been given Olympic status.
+Until recently, most Olympic Games have had a variety of demonstration sports held as part of the Games, held at the same time as official sports but not eligible for medals.
+At the first few Olympic Games, there were many sporting contests held at the same time, but not all have been given Olympic status, and are deemed unofficial.

 Demonstration sports were not "officially" introduced until 1912, though before then some sports competitions were held simultaneously to the games, and today are considered "unofficial" or demonstration sports as well.
 A well known example is Pigeon Shooting in 1900.